January 27, 2019

 - Is this their full-time career or are they freelancing while searching for a job?

 TIP 2: Evaluate reviews for authenticity.

-Is it realistic that they have only ‘5-star” reviews on Google?
+Is it realistic that they have only “5-star” reviews on their Google Business page?
 Probably not.
 How many of the reviewers have written only one review?
 Do they convey the trust and confidence needed to hire them?